* ESC - close the search window

 RELATED: Time, the evil genius, in ‘Forgottenness’ by Tanja Maljartschuk

 The structure of Stiazhkina’s novel is a series of interwoven stories about a set of complex characters who demonstrate passionate love, betrayal, friendship, loyalty, courage, valor, endurance, and resourcefulness.
 Consider Petro and Maria Lischke.
 Maria is a strong woman and a successful entrepreneur who later becomes a sniper in the Armed Forces of Ukraine.
 Petro is a gambling addict who works as a transit operator.
-He is a perpetual dreamer and an idealist, whose love for his wife and daughter supersedes all his other responsibilities.
+He is a perpetual dreamer and an idealist whose love for his wife and daughter supersedes all his other responsibilities.
 Their daughter Haska robs a friend’s family to pay her father’s gambling debts.
-Alexei Nefyodov dreamed of becoming invisible as a boy; he leaves for the front as an adult.
+Alexei Nefyodov dreams of becoming invisible as a boy; he leaves for the front as an adult.
 His mother Tata (Tanya) is an unrepentant Russophile who all but cheers the arrival of the invading Russian forces, her “competitive” worldview having been formed long before:

 “She was looking for genuine envy, a quiet sigh, resentment, she wanted the person who lived in an apartment purchased with her daughter’s name to admit defeat.
 She wanted everyone to admit that defeat while she, Tanya, celebrated victory.”